Faculty Course Evaluations

 Students play an integral role in the academic life of the university through their participation in the evaluation of the faculty through the Faculty Course Evaluation process.
 FCE data serve an important role in the evaluation of teaching and learning, as an important piece of the promotion and tenure process, and as part of the process of course design and improvement.
 Student participation in the FCE process is critical to the university's commitment to quality teaching and academic excellence.
 Students are strongly encouraged to participate in the process with constructive feedback that is relevant to teaching and course content.

-Graduate courses offered through Tepper School and Heinz School are NOT evaluated with this system.
+Graduate courses offered through Tepper School are NOT evaluated with this system.